 What are the disadvantages of a Facebook Group event?

-- Not as easy to to upload and sell recordings or upgrade packages but can be done
+- Not as easy to sell tickets or access to the event but can be done

 How can you market and sell a Facebook Group event?